 The Ultimate Overland Expedition Vehicle

-Some things to consider: Off-road capability vs. economy, reliability, durability, and drive-ability.
+Some things to consider: Off-road capability and performance vs. economy, reliability, durability, and drive-ability.
 Big tires are great.
 Big mud tires are even better, but the bigger and more aggressive you go the more likely you are to break parts, your fuel mileage will decrease, you’ll need to change tires more often, you’ll have difficulty mounting spares, you'll need to re-gear, you may need more HP, and your on-road performance will suffer.
 If you get too far into modifying suspension and drive-line components you’ll end up with a truck you have to trailer to the mud hole every weekend, drive it till it breaks, then trailer it home and fix it.
-That just defeats the purpose of an expedition vehicle, so start with a vehicle that comes as close to meeting your needs as possible, then modify from there.
+That just defeats the purpose of an expedition vehicle, so start with a vehicle that comes as close to meeting your needs as possible, then modify it from there.